 Leaders at a school are held to account for how they go about spending their Pupil Premium funding and it is necessary for each school to ensure that they monitor and evaluate the impact of each of the ways in which they decide to spend the money.
 At Fullhurst Community College, we rigorously ensure that the Pupil Premium is used to 'transform lives' and allows every student to achieve.

 The overriding aim for the Pupil Premium spending is to raise the achievement of our disadvantaged students and the other students, across the whole curriculum.
-To meet this aim, four key objectives are in place for this academic year.
-These key strategic objectives are part of the whole college development plan, with the actions and spending plans which constitute each one refined for this year.
+Please click here to see how we achieve this.

 Our previous success with the use of the Pupil Premium resulted in Fullhurst Community College being named the Secondary Regional Champions for 2017 in the National Pupil Premium Awards.